Unique Ways to Get the Most Out of the 4th of July

-Plus, amazing relationships come from having intentional and undistracted time together, and holidays are such a great built in way to do that!
-Plus, you know, they’re FUN!
+Plus, amazing relationships come from having intentional and undistracted time together, and holidays are such a great built-in way to do that!

 As an adult, the 4th of July is a great time to sample summer eats, spend time with people we love, and celebrate the awesomeness of our country.